Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 • Access management

-Culture of application creation, or how to create a professional web application
+Culture of application creation: How to create a professional web application?

 The culture of any software creation is no different from personal etiquette.
-It also is a set of principles and best practices through which we are better perceived in our environment.
+It is also a set of principles and best practices through which you can be better perceived in your environment.

-For software, our environment is composed of the users, developers, and customers on the one hand.
-On the other hand, the software environment also includes the infrastructure in which our application operates.
+The software environment is composed of users, developers, and customers.
+It also includes the infrastructure in which your application operates.

 The developer etiquette should include the following features and principles:

-• Attention to code cleanliness and clarity: Our development style, like good handwriting, should be clear and understandable.
-Not just to us at the moment of the code creation but also to any developer with appropriate qualifications.
+• Attention to code cleanliness and clarity: Your development style, like good handwriting, should be clear and understandable, not just to you at the moment of code creation but also to any developer with appropriate qualifications.

-• Attention to logical structure: Software creation is not about an infinite number of code lines but a development of a simple, consistent, and logical architecture of the entire system.
-Always keep in mind the SRP (Single Responsibility Principle), encapsulation, and simplified inheritance.
-With that, our software will be maintenance-friendly, and its development will be secure, enjoyable, and inexpensive.
+• Attention to logical structure: Software creation isn't about an infinite number of code lines but about developing a simple, consistent, and logical architecture of the entire system.
+Remember the SRP (single responsibility principle), encapsulation, and simplified inheritance.
+With that, your software will be maintenance-friendly, and its development will be secure, enjoyable, and inexpensive.

-• Attention to documentation and inventories: Remember that something that seems obvious to you may not necessarily be evident to an outsider.
-A good code documents itself but let's respect other people's time and not force them to read the entire code when, e.g., it is only necessary to understand one simple public method.
-Especially in times of Serverless and Microservices, we should take care of API documentation of our software.
+• Attention to documentation and inventories: Remember that something obvious to you may not necessarily be evident to an outsider.
+A good code documents itself, but let's respect other people's time and not force them to read the entire code when, e.g., it's only necessary to understand one simple public method.
+Especially in times of serverless and microservices, you should take care of API documentation for your software.
 Also, remember to create a list of your system components.
-Even the best encyclopedia without the index or the table of contents is completely senseless.
+Even the best encyclopedia without the index or the table of contents is entirely senseless.

-• Attention to testing and error monitoring: Nothing is worse than an error reported by a user or customer.
+• Attention to testing and error monitoring: Nothing is worse than an error a user or customer reports.
 Good software should be well-monitored, appropriately covered by automatic tests, and have a full range of diagnostic tools.
-We should know about every failure, error, or anomaly before our users notify us about them.
+You should know about every failure, error, or anomaly before your users notify you.

 Robert C. Martin Clean Code.
 The book has been a huge hit with programmers since it was published in 2009 and has been translated into several languages (including Chinese).